poplatek/payment-methods-book/mobilepay/README.md

 MobilePay Weaknesses:
 - delay in money transfer
-- credit card to bank account only
+- credit card to bank account only transfer of funds

 MobilePay has a delay in money transfers.
 In the evenings and over weekend it takes at least one day for the money to be transferred to the target account.
 Also, MobilePay is not a bank account to bank account transfer system and transfers money from a credit card to a bank account, instead.

+# Use Cases

+# General

+The way the MobilePay app has been implemented it requires the app user to take out their phone for payment and then start the app and then enter the PIN code for the application before it can be used.

-# Brick & Mortar Use Case: MyShop - 2 mobile phones
+## Brick & Mortar Use Case: MyShop - 2 mobile phones

-## Device Setup:
+### Device Setup:

 Clerk:
   - MobilePay MyShop App